Fern Hill History Rationale

 Love of Learning

 Our pupils become knowledgeable about significant people and events that have left a legacy and have influenced and shaped our society today.
-Carefully planned knowledge, concepts and vocabulary is currently being mapped out to ensure our pupils can recall the what, when and why of key events in history and explain their impact.
-Lessons are sequenced to look at the place of these in the grand narrative and chronology of time before zooming into an intimate or local story that reveals part of the backstory to today’s diverse society.
+Carefully planned knowledge, concepts and vocabulary have been mapped out to ensure our pupils can recall the what, when and why of key events in history and explain their impact.
+Lessons are sequenced to look at the place of these units in the grand narrative and chronology of time before zooming into an intimate or local story that reveals part of the backstory to today’s diverse society.

 Our pupils know that the story of the past is told differently and is created from the evidence that remains.
 Sometimes this evidence is fragmentary or contradictory; they are challenged to weigh it and test it for reliability so that they develop as historians who can find ways of making sense of this incomplete picture.
 We teach them to know which questions to ask so that they can describe and make links between events, situations and changes within and across periods and societies.